-Bats passing bat testing shall be identified as approved with a tamper proof sticker at the taper area of the bat.
+Bats passing bat testing shall be identified as approved with a tamper-proof sticker at the taper area of the bat.
 The taper area is the area at the bottom of the barrel, just above the handle.
+The bat testing sticker used for that day of competition shall be placed on the lineup card given to the umpire.
+For Division I, bats are required to be tested each day of competition.
+Note: Bat stickers will be supplied by the NCAA for all rounds of the NCAA Baseball Championships (all three divisions).

-- Bat stickers will be supplied by the NCAA for all rounds of the NCAA Baseball Championships (all three divisions). - a.
-Bats shall be tested prior to the first contest during a regional or super regional.
-Bats shall be identified as passing with the applicable round tamper proof sticker. - b.
-The tamper proof sticker shall be applied to the same location on the bat to allow a single tamper proof sticker for the applicable round to identify the bat as compliant. - c.
+- a.
 Series at campus location Bats shall be tested prior to the first game of the series.
-Bats shall be identified as passing by placing the opposing team's tamper proof sticker on the bat. - d.
+Bats shall be identified as passing by placing the opposing team's tamper-proof sticker on the bat. - b.
 Single date of competition at campus or neutral location Bats shall be tested prior to all single dates of competition at a campus or neutral site location.
-Bats shall be identified as passing by placing the opposing team's tamper proof sticker on the bat. e.
-Tournament or neutral site events Bats shall be tested prior to the first contest during - e.
+Bats shall be identified as passing by placing the opposing team's tamper-proof sticker on the bat. - c.
 Tournament or neutral site events Bats shall be tested prior to the first contest during a tournament or neutral site event.
-Bats shall be identified as passing with a tournament or event tamper proof sticker provided by the host institution or entity. - f.
-The tamper proof sticker shall be applied to the same location on the bat to allow a single tamper proof sticker for the applicable game, series or tournament shall be the prominently visible sticker to identify the bat compliant.
+Bats shall be identified as passing with a tournament or event tamper-proof sticker provided by the host institution or entity. - d.
+The tamper-proof sticker shall be applied to the same location on the bat to allow a single tamper-proof sticker for the applicable game, series or tournament shall be the prominently visible sticker to identify the bat as compliant.